Image 1 of 2

 Water sparingly; allow soil to dry completely between waterings

-Use a fast-draining cactus soil mix
+Use a fast-draining cactus or succulent soil mix

-Ideal for containers and xeriscape landscapes
+Ideal for groundcover, containers, and desert landscapes

 Frost Tolerance and Cold Hardiness: